 Investing In Our Creative Sector

-As owner and creative director of The Tarlton Theatre, Tarl has presented hundreds of free and affordable concerts, films, and festivals for our community.
-Under his leadership, Tarl has created $2+ million in arts and cultural investment in Green Bay.
-He understands the impact of the arts on our community.
+As owner and creative director of The Tarlton Theatre, Tarl has presented hundreds of free and affordable concerts, films, and festivals for Green Bay families.
+Under his leadership, Tarl has created $2+ million in arts and cultural investment in our Green Bay creative sector.
+He understands the impact of the arts on building community.
 In 2022, Tarl formed partnerships to bring the Green Bay Film Festival and Green Bay Jazz Orchestra to our downtown.
 In 2022, Tarl formed a historic fine arts and cultural partnership with the University of Wisconsin-Green Bay and The Weidner, "The Weidner Downtown At The Tarlton".
 Tarl and his venues have proudly hosted Green Bay Jazz Fest, Green Bay Fringe Fest, UntitledTown Book & Author Festival, and dozens of other Green Bay arts and cultural offerings.

 Keys To The City